PubInv/general-purpose-alarm-device/README.md

 4. Software enginers who can design an effective, evolving API and the transport bindings that they require.
 5. GUI experts who can address issues such as how to effective alarm and silence.
 6. Marketers who can promote and evangelize the project.
-7. Possible a project manager who can organizae volunteers and keep them enthused and motivated to move forward.
+7. Possible a project manager who can organize volunteers and keep them enthused and motivated to move forward.

 # The Potential for a Product

 Like everything done by Public Invention, this is a fully open project that will be released under fully open hardware and software licenses.
 However, unlike many of our projects which are very "researchy" this project could become a salable product pretty easily.
-One can imagine it being sold at Sparkfun, Adarfuit, or DigiKey if we do a good job.
+One can imagine it being sold at Sparkfun, Adafruit, or DigiKey if we do a good job.
 Because it could be used for a wide variety of purposes by makers and could be sold at a price of perhaps $15USD or $25USD, it could have enough market so support a production run of a few hundred.
 Potential uses as a product (by hobbiest) include: